Roboy/ParlAI/projects/roboy/README.md

 - jupyter
 - matplotlib

-## 4 - Try the ParlAI
+## 3 - Try the ParlAI

 To interact with a pretrained profilememory model (downloaded from model zoo), in `ParlAI` folder run:
 ```
 python projects/convai2/baselines/profilememory/interactive.py
 ```

-## 5 - Note the ParlAI
+## 4 - Note the ParlAI
 - ParlAI is forked from [facebookresearch/ParlAI](https://github.com/facebookresearch/ParlAI), we do not use their devel branch.
 - Development is on ParlAI branch `roboy_devel`.
 - The server version runs on ParlAI branch `roboy_server`.
 - The nuke version runs on ParlAI branch `roboy_nuke`.
     This mainly concernes paths but is also convenient if you want to make some changes to certain parts only.
-- Be extremly careful when updating the forked repository.
-Facebook research informed us that they will remove the profilememory code form `projects/convai2/baselines`.
-It will still be persistent in `projects/personachat` but might not be compatible with further improvements made.
+- As of August 16th, 2018, ParlAI has ropped support for the profilememory implementation in the ConvAI2 challenge and removed the code from the `projects/convai2/baselines/profilememory/` directory.
+However, we want to use the convai2 personachat dataset as it contains more samples than the original personachat (`projects/personachat`) implementation.
+The good news is, the personachat implementation will still be supported, just not in the scope of the ConvAI2 challenge.
+So implementations in `projects/personachat` will be kept updated.
+The thing we need to care about is the dataset, which is integrated through setting `task='convai2:self'` in the training script.
+A copy of the contents of the `projects/convai2/baselines/profilememory` directory is in `projects/roboy/profilememory/`.